lingchen42/dsbra/README.md

 git clone https://github.com/lingchen42/dsbra.git
 cd dsbra
 ```
 3. Install dependencies within a conda virtual enviroment.
-(This step only needs to be done the first time.)
+(This step only needs to be done the first time.
+If the dsbra virtual enviroment already exists, please remove the old one or give the new one a different name, using the `-n` flag.)
 ```
 conda env create -n dsbra -f dsbra_conda.yml
 ```